Skip to content

 Argument Description Data Type Required

-DEVICE_ID Device ID string True
+DEVICE_ID The storage device id. string True

-Gets a device's capacity
+Gets a device's capacity.

-Gets a device's capacity
+Gets a device's capacity.

 sbctl storage-node get-capacity-device